msalloum/cs181/HomeWork/HW3/README.md

 1.  http://theory.stanford.edu/~tim/s15/l/l2.pdf   (Lecture Notes on Count Min Sketch)
 2.  https://people.cs.umass.edu/~mcgregor/711S12/countmin.pdf  (Original paper on Count Min Sketch)

+This is a pair programming assingment.
+If you work with a partner, you must make sure you have both names on all code submitted, as well as a comment on Sakai or the github page.
+One submission per group is fine.

 -----------

 ## Installation of Spark